haskell/ghcup-hs/docs/install.md

 ## Installation

+The following commands will download the `ghcup` binary into `~/.ghcup/bin` (or `C:\ghcup\bin` on windows) and then run it to interactively install the [Haskell Toolchain](#supported-tools).
+These commands should be run as **non-root/non-admin user**.

-On Linux, macOS, FreeBSD or Windows Subsystem 2 for Linux, run the following in your terminal (as a user other than root), then follow the onscreen instructions:
+For Linux, macOS, FreeBSD or Windows Subsystem 2 for Linux, run this in a terminal:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh
 ```

-If you are running Windows, run the following in a powershell session (as a non-admin user).
+For Windows, run this in a PowerShell session:

 ```psh
 Set-ExecutionPolicy Bypass -Scope Process -Force;[System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;Invoke-Command -ScriptBlock ([ScriptBlock]::Create((Invoke-WebRequest https://www.haskell.org/ghcup/sh/bootstrap-haskell.ps1 -UseBasicParsing))) -ArgumentList $true
 ```

-Advanced users may want to perform a [manual installation](#manual-install).
+Advanced users may want to perform a [manual installation](#manual-install) and GPG verify the binaries.

 ## Supported tools

-GHCup supports the following tools:
+GHCup supports the following tools, which are also known as the **Haskell Toolchain**:

 1. [GHC](https://www.haskell.org/ghc/)
 2. [cabal-install](https://cabal.readthedocs.io/en/latest/)